MadsAagaard/pacbioGermline/README.md

     --jointCall [bool]:     Perform joint genotyping of samples based on value in first column of samplesheet --hpo [path]:           Path to file with hpo terms (only relevant for trios / family analyses)

+NOTE:
+If any of the parameters --skipVariants, --skipSV or --skipSTR is set, phasing of the data is disabled.
+In the current version of the script, phasing requires the output of deepVariant, Sawfish and TRGT to phase the data properly.
+This may be changed in future versions to allow e.g. phasing based solely on deepvariant.

 ## Execution plan
 The script can be run on a single compute node (local), or using KG Vejles SLURM cluster The script is run locally by default, but can use the SLURM cluster by adding "-profile slurm" to the commandline.
 Note that the "-profile" is a built in function of Nextflow, i.e. it is set using a single "-" (-profile instead of --profile)

-## Usage examples:
+## Usage examples

 #### Default: Analyze all samples in samplesheet.
 Use all unmapped bam files available (across multiple SMRTcells) for each sample.
 Run all default analysis steps:
     nextflow run MadsAagaard/pacbioGermline -r main --samplesheet /path/to/samplesheet.txt

-#### Default: Analyze all samples in samplesheet.
-Use all unmapped bam files available (across multiple SMRTcells) for each sample.
-Run all default analysis steps, use SLURM to execute the script:
+#### Default: Same as above, but use SLURM to execute the script:
     nextflow run MadsAagaard/pacbioGermline -r main --samplesheet /path/to/samplesheet.txt -profile slurm

 #### Analyze all samples in samplesheet.
 Group output for all samples.
-Run joint genotyping for DeepVariant and Sawfish:
+Run joint genotyping for DeepVariant and Sawfish, use SLURM to execute the script:
-    nextflow run MadsAagaard/pacbioGermline -r main --samplesheet /path/to/samplesheet.txt --jointCall --groupedOutput
+    nextflow run MadsAagaard/pacbioGermline -r main --samplesheet /path/to/samplesheet.txt --jointCall --groupedOutput -profile slurm

 #### Trio analysis: Run exomiser in addition to all default analysis steps (requires the use of --hpo, and that the samplesheet contains the trio samples with gender, relation and affection status set):
     nextflow run MadsAagaard/pacbioGermline -r main --samplesheet /path/to/TrioSamplesheet.txt --jointCall --groupedOutput --hpo /path/to/TrioHPOfile.txt

+# Output

+Based on the options shown above, and the samplesheet used, output is either stored per sample (individual tools as subfolders for each sample), or grouped by tools and analysis (e.g. all deepVariant data for all samples stored in a single outputfolder).
+See infonet for further details.